tombeynon/omakase-kitchen/README.md

-omakase-kitchen
+Omakase Kitchen
 ===============

-Rails is omakase, servers are too.
+Rails is [omakase](http://david.heinemeierhansson.com/2012/rails-is-omakase.html), servers should be too.